-“Challenging Discrimination through Community Conversations” is an ongoing series of online moderated round-tables with guest speakers from diverse communities, organizations, academia and the general public, which seeks to understand and address experiences of discrimination and exclusion in the Canadian context.
+“Challenging Discrimination through Community Conversations” is an ongoing series of online moderated roundtables with guest speakers from diverse communities, organizations, academia, and the general public, which seeks to understand and address experiences of discrimination and exclusion in the Canadian context.
 By shining the spotlight on different forms of discrimination, such as anti-Black racism, anti-Indigenous racism, and discrimination against Asian Communities among other topics, we hope to encourage solidarity among groups and individuals interested in promoting social inclusion and equity.

 Each conversation focuses on a major theme with respect to the lived experiences and realities of specific communities.
-We aim to highlight the very specific challenges of different communities, explore the overarching issues, and discuss strategies for education, intervention and ally-ship.
+We aim to highlight the very specific challenges of different communities, explore the overarching issues, and discuss strategies for education, intervention, and ally-ship.

 Racism is a reality in Canada, and recent demonstrations across the country raise the importance of addressing racial inequalities that affect the lives of Black, Indigenous and other racialized communities.
 We hosted a conversation moderated by Aurelia Uarsama with our guest speakers Jeanne Lehman, (the Executive Director of Black Canadian Women in Action), Sharif Haji, (the Executive Director of Africa Centre), and Brandon Wint, (performance poet and public educator).
-You can watch the recording of that roundtable here:

 Watch our online roundtable on systemic and institutional racism in conversation with our guest speakers Noelle Jaipaul, (Multicultural Liaison with the city of Edmonton), Monetta Bailey, (Assistant Professor of Sociology at Ambrose University), and Philomina Okeke-Iherjirika, (Professor of Women’s and Gender Studies at University of Alberta).
 Aurelia Uarsama moderated the session.

-View our online roundtable on the media and racism in conversation with our guest speakers Anita Li, (co-founder of Canadian Journalists of Colour), Oumar Salifou, (previous Editor-in-Chief of The Gateway), Kalyani Thurairajah, (Associate Professer of Sociology at Grant MacEwan University) and Kyle Muzyka (CBC Journalist).
+View our online roundtable on the media and racism in conversation with our guest speakers Anita Li, (co-founder of Canadian Journalists of Colour), Oumar Salifou, (previous Editor-in-Chief of The Gateway), Kalyani Thurairajah, (Associate Professor of Sociology at Grant MacEwan University) and Kyle Muzyka (CBC Journalist).
 Gurvinder Bhatia was the moderator for this session.